-- Keep electrical appliances such as an electric fan, radio, air conditioner, and microwave oven away from the computer.
+- Keep electrical appliances such as electric fans, radio, air conditioners, and microwave ovens away from the computer.
 The strong magnetic fields generated by these appliances can damage the monitor and data on the hard disk drive or hybrid drive. - Do not place any beverages on top of or beside the computer or other attached devices.
 If liquid is spilled on or in the computer or an attached device, a short circuit or other damage might occur. - Do not eat or smoke over your keyboard.
 Particles that fall into your keyboard can cause damage.